 How to find a Wedding Florist

 The wedding planning process should be as seamless as possible.
-You want to be assured that everything is under control and there won’t be any last minute mishaps, especially when it comes to the flowers.
+You want to be assured that everything is under control and there won’t be any last-minute mishaps, especially regarding the flowers.

-You want a florist who will be able to guide you through the planning process, send you regular updates, make suggestions and have the flowers ready well before the day.
+You want a florist who can guide you through the planning process, send you regular updates, make suggestions and have the flowers ready well before the day.

-If you are in a different state, they will need to be shipped well ahead of the day to allow for any possible postage delays.
+If you are in a different state, they must be shipped well ahead of the day to allow for any possible postage delays.

-A great florist will be able to offer their expertise when it comes to seasonality, availability, affordability and more.
-If a specific flower isn’t in season, they will work to find the next best option or try and source that flower for your day at a reasonable price.
+A great florist can offer expertise regarding seasonality, availability, affordability, etc. If a specific flower isn’t in season, they will work to find the next best option or try and source that flower for your day at a reasonable price.

 The beauty of dried and preserved wedding flowers is that they last.
-They won’t wilt or need to be preserved after the day as they are already made to last for years.
+They won’t wilt or need to be kept after the day as they are already made to last for years.

-Dried flowers are becoming increasingly popular and we are loving creating beautiful wedding flowers using our dried flowers.
+Dried flowers are becoming increasingly popular, and we love creating beautiful wedding flowers using our dried flowers.